 Finally, would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the S Greenwood Ave / E 61st St neighborhood is a fantastic option for bicycle commuters, as 4.5% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 97.1% of the neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the S Greenwood Ave / E 61st St neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the S Greenwood Ave / E 61st St neighborhood have a highly unusual car ownership.
 37.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.7% of U.S. neighborhoods.

 Renter-occupied real estate is dominant in the S Greenwood Ave / E 61st St neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 90.5%, which is higher than 97.2% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.

 Furthermore, if you like crowded places, then you will probably enjoy the the S Greenwood Ave / E 61st St neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.5% of neighborhoods in the U.S., with 26,289 people per square mile living here.
-Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
-To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
-And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the S Greenwood Ave / E 61st St neighborhood is one of the most walkable neighborhoods in America.
+Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
+What many people don't realize is that most of America's premier vacation locations are also very walkable.
+The S Greenwood Ave / E 61st St neighborhood is among the top 5% of American neighborhoods in terms of walkability.

 Did you know that the S Greenwood Ave / E 61st St neighborhood has more Jamaican and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.4% of this neighborhood's residents have Jamaican ancestry and 3.0% have Haitian ancestry.